Specialist Financial Adviser from Wesleyan Financial Services, Gareth Stainsby, dispels common misconceptions surrounding buying your first home…

-This is where having a specialist dental financial consultant can benefit you, as they have knowledge of and access to thousands of mortgage deals – many of which are not available on the high street.
+This is where having a Specialist Financial Adviser can benefit you, as they have knowledge of and access to thousands of mortgage deals – many of which are not available on the high street.

 Even if certain mortgage deals are available, this doesn’t necessarily mean the lender will make you an offer due to your profession.
-Having a consultant who can clearly present your dental profession remuneration on your behalf will help in this circumstance, effectively acting as the conduit between you and the lender.
+Having an adviser who can clearly present your dental profession remuneration on your behalf will help in this circumstance, effectively acting as the conduit between you and the lender.

 Develop good saving habits